ARTS-Laboratory/Paper--ARTS-Laboratory-Paper-Non-linear-vibration-signal-compensation-technique/README.md

 ## [data](data)
-includes sets of training data using various frequency sweeps in the range of 0-20 Hz. data recorded is acceleration of bothe reference and sensor package using the experimental setup in figure 1.
+Includes sets of training data using various frequency sweeps in the range of 0-20 Hz. data recorded is acceleration of bothe reference and sensor package using the experimental setup in figure 1.

 ## [LSTM compensator](LSTM-compensator)